 Mulch can be a layer of things like shredded leaves, grass, or tree trimmings or a combination of them.
 You want once-living materials that will gradually decompose.

-Apply mulch up to 2-inches deep on your garden beds and let it do its work.
+Apply mulch up to 3-inches deep on your garden beds and let it do its work.
 So long as the rain can still make its way through, you’re set.

-You can also use deeper layers of mulch in the winter to insulate plants and bulbs and protect winter vegetables.
+You can also use deeper layers of mulch in the winter to insulate plants and bulbs and protect winter vegetables but be sure to remove the excess when growth resumes.

 6Learn How to Propagate

-Teach a person to sow and they garden for a lifetime.
+Teach a person to sow and they grow for a lifetime.

 Empress of Dirt